jricardocarreira/pokedex/README.md

 - **Figma Prototype**: I created the UI prototype in Figma, which made my workflow smoother as I knew how the design of my application would look.

-- **PokeAPI**: This API is designed in a simple and easy-to-use way, with a wide variety of data and images for each Pokémon.
+- **PokéAPI**: This API is designed in a simple and easy-to-use way, with a wide variety of data and images for each Pokémon.
 I love how the game arts were pixelated, so I decided to use this aesthetic despite the ease of switching to any other.

+- **Vanilla Extract**: I used this library to style the components for its practicality and being a Zero-runtime Stylesheets, providing better performance than other libraries.

 - **Theme Toggler**: I created themes to improve the user experience, allowing them to switch between Light and Dark themes.

-- **Vanilla Extract**: I used this library to style the components for its practicality and being a Zero-runtime Stylesheets, providing better performance than other libraries.

 - **React Router**: I used this library to facilitate navigation between different pages of the application.